 Registration for the year takes place during the month of August.
 Fees are \$365 per child for TAI members; \$465 for non-members.
 Non-members may enroll their student(s) in Religious School for one year before needing to become TAI members.
-New this year is a \$50 tuition credit for every student enrolled in Religious School.
+There is also a \$50 tuition credit for every student enrolled in Religious School (member or not).
 This generous credit is made possible by the Marty Solomon Fund for Jewish Youth Experiences.